Syllabus - Computer Science 314 - Data Structures (Computer Programming 2)

 1. Java.
 Download the Java SE Development Kit.
 You can download Java 8 from Oracle or more recent versions from the OpenJDK project.
 In CS314 we shall limit ourselves to the features of Java version 8.0.

 2. An IDE.
 (Interactive Development Environment.
 A program that helps you write programs.)
-I do not prescribe the IDE you must use in this course as you are simply turning in .java files that must compile on the CS department lab machines.
+I do not prescribe the IDE you must use in this course as you are simply turning in .java files that must compile on the CS department lab machines and Gradescope.
 Plus many IDEs have far more features than we will make use of in this course.
 Many past students prefer IntelliJ.
 I use Eclipse, but more due to inertia than anything else.
 Some students will tell you "real programmers only use a text editor and the command line!"
 I respectfully disagree.
 I think IDEs offer some very valuable tools beyond a basic text editor and the command line, although I do agree it is vital as a CS student to learn to interact with a computer system via the command line.

-4. Zoom. (for some help hours and ) Provided by UT.
+3. Zoom. (for some help hours and ) Provided by UT.
 See utexas.zoom.us.

 Schedule: The schedule of lecture topics, reading assignments, and assignment due dates is available online, via the class web page.
 The schedule page contains links to slides for the lectures, assignments, and readings.
 Complete the readings before class.
 The schedule is subject to change.